railsbridge-boston/cookbook/TAs/giving-the-pep-talk.md

   who might be wondering the same thing.
 * It can be easy to cluster with the other TAs when it looks like participants don't need help.
-While talking to other TAs is fine, it can be intimidating for a participcant to inturrupt conversations.
+While talking to other TAs is fine, it can be intimidating for a participant to interrupt conversations.
 * It's ok for TAs not to know the answer to every question.
 TAs should not feel bad asking other TAs for help.
 It actually sets a good example.
 * If there are error messages, explain what they mean and how they